Lectures (attend all):

 More information on the required text as well as additional resource material can be found at http://www.matterandinteractions.org/

 There are also other high quality learning resources on the web which we would recommend to you to use in your studies.
 The HyperPhysics site hosted by the Department of Physics and Astronomy at Georgia State University is widely acclaimed and used.
-The site also has mathematics learning resources on the maths used in physics.
+The site also has mathematics learning resources on under "maths used in physics".

 http://hyperphysics.phy-astr.gsu.edu/hbase/hframe.html (Mechanics, and, Electricity & Magnetism).

 Increasingly there are excellent web-based interactive simulations available – some are in the on-line resources that support the textbook.
 We encourage you to conduct your own web searches for others, and to develop your own critical judgment of which sites provide high quality resources that assist your learning.
 Two that we recommend to you are:

 • http://www.explorelearning.com/ The Explorelearning Gizmos: follow links to Grade 9-12, Physics, Motion and Force; and Electricity & Magnetism.
 You will have to register to use this site.

 • http://phet.colorado.edu/simulations/index.php?cat=Featured_Sims The University of Colorado, Boulder, Physics Education Technology (PhET) Simulations: follow the links to Motion; Energy, Work & Power; and Electricity, Magnets and Circuits.
 This site also contains maths resources, for example vector addition.